-Your mother is awesome and there are no two-ways about that.
-Among all the things that a mother teaches and bestows upon her children, financial lessons sometimes do not get the deserved limelight!
+Your mother is fantastic, and there are no two ways about that.
+Unfortunately, among all the things that a mother teaches and bestows upon her children, financial lessons sometimes do not get the deserved limelight!

 Everyone acknowledges the ethical and moral values that a mother teaches her children.